plain-text-blogger-theme/plain-text-blogger-theme/README.md

 This repository contains [one Blogger theme](theme.xml).
 You can apply it to your blog by uploading it in Blogger > Theme > Restore.

-It is minimalist and displays posts emailed in plain text as they are.
-No date or title is displayed.
+It is minimalist.
+No date
+or title is displayed.
 Text is in a monospaced font and is not supposed to use decorations, hyperlinks, images, or even non-ASCII characters.